cloudfoundry/service-fabrik-blueprint-app/README.md

 ```
 git clone https://github.com/sap/service-fabrik-blueprint-app
 ```
-This would clone the repository in your current working directory Then, run this code from the command line
+This would clone the repository in your current working directory.
+Then, run this code from the command line

 ```